36 Hours in Bangor

 Activities: Walking, sightseeing, wildlife watching, art museum

 Bangor is home to many of Maine’s unique attractions, from spots that inspired author Stephen King’s spooky-sensational books to a thriving arts, dining and shopping scene.
-Now is a perfect time to get out and explore all the city has to offer.
+Now is a perfect time to get out and explore all the city has to offer with this itinerary.

 See the Larger-Than-Life Statue of Paul Bunyan